Sreeram0907/chat-application/README.md

 * Encrypt stored password

 ## **Further Implementations**
-Further functionalities we would like to develop into this website are:
+Further functionalities I would like to develop into this website are:

 * Group chats
 * Pop up window for notification